zendtech/IbmiToolkit/samples/data-types.md

 # Data Types for XMLSERVICE and PHP Toolkit #

-This reference, written by Tony Cairns while at IBM, used to be housed at `http://www.youngiprofessionals.com/wiki/index.php/XMLService/DataTypes`, but that site is no longer available, so we have made it available here, and added to it.
+This reference, begun by Tony Cairns while at IBM, used to be housed at `http://www.youngiprofessionals.com/wiki/index.php/XMLService/DataTypes`, but that site is no longer available, so we have made it available here, and added to it.

 ## Data Type Equivalents for C / RPG / XMLSERVICE XML / SQL ##